basedhound/kanap_ecommerce_js/README.md

 - **HTML/CSS** are the foundational technologies for building and designing web pages.
 HTML (HyperText Markup Language) provides the structure of a webpage, while CSS (Cascading Style Sheets) handles the presentation and layout.
 Together, they enable the creation of responsive and visually appealing web interfaces.

+- **JavaScript** is a versatile programming language that enables interactive and dynamic functionality on web pages.
+It allows developers to create features like form validation, animations, and asynchronous content loading.
+JavaScript is essential for building modern web applications and works seamlessly with HTML and CSS to create a complete user experience.

 - **Vanilla JavaScript** is a term for using plain JavaScript without any additional libraries or frameworks.
 It allows for a deep understanding of core JavaScript concepts and provides full control over the code, ensuring high performance and minimal overhead.

 - [**Node.js**](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs) is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It allows developers to build scalable network applications using JavaScript on the server side.
 Node.js is known for its event-driven, non-blocking I/O model, which makes it lightweight and efficient for developing data-intensive real-time applications.